 PAWS

 Each Fall St. John's holds The Blessing of the Animals and collects supplies for PAWS, the local pet shelter.
-A list of needed items is available in the office.
 PAWS can be reached at (585) 589-6397.

 St. John's is Part of Historic Medina

-See St. John's Church in the Heritage Trail brochure, new this summer!
+See St. John's Church in the Heritage Trail brochure.
 St. John's is listed as the Earliest Church in Orleans County.
 A wealth of local information is included in the brochure, designed by Chris Busch of the Orleans Renaissance Group and printed by the Print Shop in Medina.
 Tours of St. John's can be arranged by calling the office 798-3219.

-Deacon Robin Kozlowski, Bishop Sean Rowe, Deacon Diane Cox
+Deacon Robin Kozlowski, Bishop Sean Rowe -- now Presiding Bishop, Deacon Diane Cox

 St. John's in the News